-Ukrainian-born conductor Maxim Kuzin serves a music director of the University of California, Santa Barbara Chamber Orchestra and Chamber Choir, as well as Music Director of the Symphony Orchestra at Orange Coast College in Costa Mesa, California.
+Ukrainian-born conductor Maxim Kuzin serves as music director of the University of California, Santa Barbara Chamber Orchestra, as well as Music Director of the Symphony Orchestra at Orange Coast College in Costa Mesa, California.
 He is a graduate of the Doctor of Musical Arts program at UCLA where he studied with Professor Neal Stulberg.
 Before arriving in the U.S. in 2014, Dr. Kuzin held concurrent positions in Ukraine as Music Director of the Reinhold Glier Kyiv Institute of Music’s Symphony and Chamber orchestras and Head of the Opera Department of Dnipro Glinka Conservatory of Music.
 He had also served as Music Director for Kryvy Rig Music Theatre and “Ricochet” New Music Ensemble of the National Composer’s Union of Ukraine, and worked as an assistant conductor at the National President’s Orchestra of Ukraine, the Kyiv National Operetta Theatre, and Opera Theatre of Tchaikovsky National Music Academy of Ukraine.

 Dr. Kuzin combines passionate personality with a distinguished track record of professional, artistic, and educational achievements as a symphony and opera conductor.
 Discovery, interpretation, support of young talents, and performance of rare classical music by famous composers is Dr. Kuzin’s particular area of professional interests.
 At the same time, challenging established performance formats and creating new ways for audiences to hear and appreciate classical music is what Maestro Kuzin is known for.